m00g3n/cluster-inventory/docs/adr/provisioning.md

 The following picture shows the agreed architecture:
 ![](./assets/keb-kim-target-arch.drawio.svg)

 > Note: at the time of writing the `GardenerCluster` CR is used for generating kubeconfig.
-The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality in the Kyma Infrastructure Manager includes renaming the CR to maintain consistency.
+The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality includes renaming the CR to maintain consistency.

 The following assumptions were taken:
 - KEB has the following responsibilities: